Flock137/Readme/README.md

 ***Clues***

-I accidentally delete the actual write-up, and I don't want to write again it anymore, so here are more detailed clues for you:
+I accidentally delete the actual write-up, and I don't want to write again anymore, so here are more detailed clues for you: